 I was having difficulty keeping track of recipes I found online in delicious, and I also disliked my family’s scattered, unsynchronized Word documents of recipes.
 To fix that, I built foodmarks.
 You can read a little bit more about the motivation here.

 The Pitch: Right now, it’s hard to find books in the library stacks.
 Given a call number, our app shows you what floor your book is on, where on that floor it is, and how to get to that floor.
-Let us know if you like it.
+See it in action at Stanford and Rice.

 The Theory and Design of Magic: The Gathering